Reinstatement to Active F-1 Status

 Step 1 – Schedule an appointment with a DSO

 - Complete and sign Form 1-539A - required for every co-applicant included on Form I-539.
-Parents may sign for children under the age of 14.
+Parents may sign for children under age 14.

 - Important Update for Reinstatement requests: Every co-applicant included on the primary applicant’s Form I-539 must submit and sign a separate Form I-539A.
 Parents may sign on behalf of children under 14 or any co-applicant who is not mentally competent to sign.
 Every applicant and co-applicant must pay an $85 biometric services fee, except certain A, G, and NATO nonimmigrants as noted in the new Form I-539 Instructions.
 Every applicant and co-applicant will receive a biometric services appointment notice, regardless of age, containing their individual receipt number.
 The biometric services appointments will be scheduled at the Application Support Center (ASC) closest to the primary applicant’s address.
 Co-applicants who wish to be scheduled at a different ASC location should file a separate Form I-539.
 USCIS will reject any revised Form I-539 that is missing any of the required signatures or biometrics fees, including those required for Form I-539A.